cderv/test-action/README.md

 # test-action
-To test some github action worflow
+To test some github actions worflow